Strong Project horizontal logo

 The Communication Gap

 We are communicating.
 Since the pandemic, time in meetings is up nearly 150%, and the number of emails sent has increased by 4o billion.
 In addition, Zoom reports that the number of daily meeting attendees is up 2900% since December 2019.
 At least according to the numbers.
 But everyone has experienced a meeting where the majority of cameras are turned off.
 And a study by Cisco reports that half of employees stay silent during video meetings.
 Another 4 out of 25 employees actually admit to sleeping during these remote meetings.
-These numbers are startling, but in addition, sometimes the technology just doesn’t work.
+These numbers are startling, but in addition, sometimes the technology just doesn't work.
 Many employees report struggling with connectivity in meetings or not having adequate resources to work effectively in a hybrid model.
+When establishing or refining your hybrid workplace strategy, consider these communication tips:

 1. Plan how communication will work in your company.
 With many employees operating primarily remotely, communication needs to be intentional.